harold-js/harold-website/src/docs/guides.md

 {{relativePath 'styles/style.css'}}
 ```

-I would recommend always using this helper in .hbs files.
-Of course, if you are well aware of your paths, you can omit that.
-In Scss and Markdown files, you still need to use standard paths, if needed, relative ones.
-It will probably change in the future.
+We recommend using this helper in `.hbs` files.
+If you are fully aware of your paths, you can omit it.
+In SCSS and Markdown files, use standard paths, including relative paths when needed.

 **hostDirName**